 3. All table columns must have headings with the first letter capitalized.

 4. Footnotes in tables should avoid the use of numerals or letters as superscripts.
 Instead, use the following sequence: *asterisk, †dagger, ‡double-dagger, §section mark, two asterisks, two daggers, etc.

 5. When designing tables, authors should organize the rows and columns in ways that help the reader understand the data.
 Columns for sites, for example, might be ordered from east to west, or rows for ceramic counts arranged from most significant to least.

-The editorial office of (IJAS) runs a plagiarism check on every submission using iThenticate.
-By submitting your manuscript to this journal you accept that your manuscript may be screened for plagiarism against previously published works.
+The editorial office of (IJAS) runs a plagiarism check on every submission using the iThenticate.
+By submitting your manuscript to this journal, you accept that your manuscript may be screened for plagiarism against previously published works.
 Individual authors and researchers can now check their work for plagiarism before submission.
 Please click here for more details.